-ESSENTIAL TERM TEMPLATE - CATEGORY THREE (3) - COMMERCIAL ENTITIES, STATE AND NATIONAL CLUBS, ASSOCIATIONS AND COMMUNITY ORGANISATIONS
+ESSENTIAL TERM TEMPLATE - CATEGORY THREE (3) - COMMERCIAL ENTITIES, STATE AND NATIONAL CLUBS.
+ASSOCIATIONS AND COMMUNITY ORGANISATIONS

 Initial Term Maximum of 10 years.
-Option Up to 2 x 5 years options (at the City's discretion) Responsibilities of Tenant UNLESS OTHERWISE AGREED BETWEEN THE PARTIES: PAYMENTS All outgoings, rates and taxes, including rubbish and recycling bin charges; cost of statutory compliance (RCD, smoke alarm, emergency exit and fire hydrant testing); pest inspections (including termite inspections) and treatment; Emergency Services Levy (ESL); building insurance, premium and excess; and \$20 million public liability insurance.
+Up to 2 x 5 years options (at the City's discretion) UNLESS OTHERWISE AGREED BETWEEN THE PARTIES: Responsibilities of Tenant All outgoings, rates and taxes, including rubbish and recycling bin charges; cost of statutory compliance (RCD, smoke alarm, emergency exit and fire hydrant testing); pest inspections (including termite inspections) and treatment; Emergency Services Levy (ESL); building insurance, premium and excess; and \$20 million public liability insurance.
 REPAIR/MAINTENANCE General minor maintenance of premises which includes replacement of fittings and fixtures including light globes and taps; re-painting of premises to ensure it remains in good condition; cleaning (internal and external including annual carpet cleaning); and line-marking of parking bays in car parks (if applicable).
-CAPITAL UPGRADES Capital upgrade and capital expansion of all assets within the leased or licensed area; and maintenance of fit-out.
-INSPECTIONS The City will inspect the premises annually (or as required) and will give the tenant appropriate notice in accordance with the lease terms.
-Responsibilities of the City REPAIR/MAINTENANCE Maintenance of roofing, mechanical services and main structure (unless damage caused by tenant); CAPITAL RENEWAL Capital renewal of existing assets at the City's discretion.
-Obligations of Tenant and Default Provisions The tenant is responsible for paying any license fees/rent and any other monies owed under the agreements within 14 days of the due date; If the tenant fails to pay an invoice within the 14 day grace period, interest at a prescribed rate (as set by the agreement) will accrue on the outstanding amount until it is paid in full.
+CAPITAL UPGRADES · Capital upgrade and capital expansion of all assets within the leased or licensed area; and maintenance of fit-out.
+The City will inspect the premises annually (or as required) and will give the tenant appropriate notice in accordance with the lease terms.
+Responsibilities of the City REPAIR/MAINTENANCE Maintenance of roofing, mechanical services and main structure (unless damage caused by tenant); CAPITAL RENEWAL • Capital renewal of existing assets at the City's discretion.
+Obligations of Tenant and · The tenant is responsible for paying any license fees/rent and any other monies owed under the agreements Default Provisions within 14 days of the due date; · If the tenant fails to pay an invoice within the 14 day grace period, interest at a prescribed rate (as set by the agreement) will accrue on the outstanding amount until it is paid in full.
 Continued failure to pay monies due and owing under the agreement may result in the City terminating the agreement.
 If the tenant disputes any amount due and owing under the agreement, the tenant must notify the City.
 In the absence of manifest error, the tenant must pay the outstanding amount on the due date and any dispute about the amount will be resolved with the City following payment.
 Tenancy Fee Subject to negotiation based on GRV.
-The tenant may undertake a market rent valuation of the premises, at the tenant's cost. med bank CITY OF VINCENT 9 VINCENT.WA.GOV.A
+The tenant may undertake a market rent valuation of the premises, at the